bimdata/documentation-old/doc_sphinx/getting_started/auth.rst

 ➤ Follow :doc:`the create your application Tutorial </tutorials/dev_create_an_application>`.

-The Secret ID is yours and should never be shared.
+The Client SECRET is yours and should never be shared.

 Useful tools
 =============